PrismarineJS/mineflayer/docs/api.md

 `bot.stopDigging()`.

  * `block` - the block to start digging into
  * `forceLook` - (optional) if true, look at the block and start mining instantly.
 If false, the bot will slowly turn to the block to mine.
-Additionally, this can be assigned to 'ignore' to prevent the bot from moving it's head at all.
+Additionally, this can be assigned to 'ignore' to prevent the bot from moving its head at all.
 Also, this can be assigned to 'raycast' to raycast from the bots head to place where the bot is looking.
  * `digFace` - (optional) Default is 'auto' looks at the center of the block and mines the top face.
 Can also be a vec3 vector of the face the bot should be looking at when digging the block.
 For example: ```vec3(0, 1, 0)``` when mining the top.
 Can also be 'raycast' raycast checks if there is a face visible by the bot and mines that face.
 Useful for servers with anti cheat.